baimingc/highway_multiagent_env/README.md

 ## Installation

-cd into this directory then `pip install -e .`
+git clone and cd into this directory, then `pip install -e .`

 ## Usage